 The Web Role is a preconfigured Azure VM as a server that automatically loads the developed application when the VM boots up.
 This results in the public endpoint for the application which is usually in the form of a website but could be an API or similar.

 IaaS is one of Azure's main features as a virtual data center.
 That is where virtualized computing resources such as servers, storage, and networking are provided remotely.
 Organizations use their own platforms and applications within the infrastructure but have full control over scaling and changes as needed.

 These three solutions make up the purview of cloud computing and in Azure each one offers a unique process in accessing the building, running, and management of applications across multiple clouds with the tools and frameworks you've chosen.
 Here's the visual breakdown:

 In an era when everyone is fighting for a spot in the growing number of choices online, the supply chain bottleneck can be frustrating.
 What if there was a way to be able to predict the behavior of a customer and tune into their need-state and direct them to your business or products?
 By identifying the flow of customers between brands and structuring a platform for you, Azure can give you the tools to do just that.
 By maximizing supply chains through safe cost reductions and optimizing operations based on data, you can gain access to new audiences and discover untapped growth.
 There are numerous AI services and Machine learning tools in Azure that can provide you with the operational algorithms to meet unique challenges and evaluate production data.
 Everything from QA analysis, operational reports, equipment effectiveness, and packaging or retail distribution analyses can keep you informed and efficient from top to bottom without expending the time and resources of on-site management or in-person teams.
-That's just one aspect of the many ways you can use Azure to overcome obstacles that seem overwhelming in a time of unprecedented interruption in business and remote security.
+That's just one aspect of the many ways you can use Azure managed services to overcome obstacles that seem overwhelming in a time of unprecedented interruption in business and remote security.